maria-noaptes/BookJournal/README.md

 ><br>
 >The rest of the fields are automatically generated: the status will be set as STARTED and the
 > start date is set according to the current date (using LocalDateTime).
-The finish date is emphasized as not set yet.
+The finish date is emphasized as not yet set.
 The id will be the index in the database.

 * **PUT** http://\<host\>:\<port\>/books/\<id\>
 >\+ body (status is required) in json format.
 Here is an example: